Born: July 25, 1972

 tutor.
 When I started teaching, I was bartending too.
 (Teachers, even at university, don’t make much money.)

 I was a writer-in-residence at two AZ libraries last year, and I teach longsword to beginners (for free) currently.
 I take on a few editing jobs each year because I enjoy that, and I miss teaching.
+(UPDATE 2018: I have accepted an offer to teach PT at a MFA program next year.)

 Q: Where were you born?
 When?